-Each spiegeltent creates an enchanting and romantic ambience, echoing the days of the waltz and tango, and provides a genuinely unique setting for your guests will be created by each and every spiegeltent.
-A spiegeltent is available for everyone to hire, whatever your event may be: festivals, dances, parties, theatre shows and dinners.
+Each spiegeltent creates its own enchanting and romantic ambience, echoing the days of the waltz and tango, and provides a genuinely unique setting for your guests will be created by each and every spiegeltent.
+A spiegeltent is available for everyone to hire, whatever your event may be: festivals, dances, parties, theatre shows, weddings, or dinners.
 Interested in renting a spiegeltent for your own event?
 Be sure to visit our spiegeltent hire page, and find a spiegeltent to create your own magical place.

 The spiegeltent has been around for over a century.
 Throughout the many years of its existence, many different styles have developed between the different types of spiegeltents.
 The original spiegeltent was made by woodworkers with eye for detail, including cut mirrors, high-quality fabric and a sense of art.

 Art nouveau or jugendstil is a well-known style of art, particularly known for its usage of flowing lines and the usage of glass.
 The art nouveau style is the most common art style used while building a spiegeltent and expresses itself in decorated facades and interiors.

 A typical example of this art style is the so-called ‘mandolin’: a curved backrest, which also forms a divider between the different booths that exist within the spiegeltent.
 Paired with the traditional mirror wall, it forms the traditional style that characterises an original spiegeltent.

 Many different and ‘new’ types of spiegeltents have been developed in the history of the spiegeltent.
 Because of the high cost and craftsmanship involved in building a spiegeltent, many entrepreneurs have experimented with cheaper alternatives of building a spiegeltent.